WallyBrill/mi_brand/README.md

-# mi brand flutter support android/ios
+# mi band flutter support android/ios

 ## Note
 This is a sample script, made by wally brill.